How Do You Find a Large Mortgage Loan?

-Most high street lenders in the UK offer mortgages of up to £1 million with a handful stretching to £2 million.
-As a general rule, these lenders will only offer mortgages where the LTV (loan-to-value) is between 60% and 75% of the property value.
+Most high street lenders in the UK offer mortgages of up to £5 million with a handful stretching to £10 million.
+Typically, the maximum LTV (loan-to-value) for a large loan is 85%.

-John Charcol can also find lenders that will consider loans against current assets to boost cash deposits.
+John Charcol can also find lenders that will consider loans secured against some forms of existing assets that aren't property.

 There are 2 ways in which a large mortgage lender might offer you a mortgage; both have benefits and downsides which you’ll need to consider and discuss with your mortgage adviser: